Training and Dates for Volunteers

 Holy Walk Nights

-This year, there is Kids Hour from 5-6PM on Saturday.
+Kids Hour will again be from 5-6PM on Saturday.

 Bremen High School doors open to the public one hour before tours begin–at 5pm on Friday and at 4pm on Saturday.